Why I Decided to Get My Mirena IUD Removed

 When my daughter was born, we knew she completed our family.
 We had a little boy and a little girl.
 I went for my 6 week postpartum appointment and decided to get Mirena IUD.
 I use the word “decided” very loosely here.
 I didn’t want something permanent even though I knew we were done.
 I didn’t do any research, I just thought this option sounded great when my doctor explained it.
 It was a little rough to put in, I had horrible cramps and basically couldn’t get out of bed that day.
 It was definitely enough pain for me to think that I never wanted to do that again.
 But after a few days I felt OK.

 Fast forward a few months.
 My husband kept telling me my moods had changed, that I was snappy and grumpy.
 I didn’t really feel it myself but I believed him.
-I had a newborn, I was tired.
+I had a newborn, I was tired and well, we all know how important sleep is.
 Of course I was moody!
 But then things got worse.
 I kept having bad thoughts and feelings.
 Like really bad thoughts and feelings.
 I couldn’t sleep anymore, I was having panic attacks all the time.
 It was hard for me to carry my baby without having visions of me dropping her or worse.
 I finally went to the Dr. and got diagnosed with postpartum anxiety when my baby was 9 months old.

 Around the same time I noticed I started breaking out.
 Yea, I’ve had the occasional zit, but nothing like what I was experiencing now.
 Deep cystic acne that left scars.
 It was painful and embarrassing.
 I hated it!
 I couldn’t keep it under control.
 I went to my dermatologist and the first question she asked was If I had an IUD.
 All hormone IUDs are progesterone based, and that’s linked to androgens and can indeed cause acne.
 I’m having the worst acne of my life now that I am on Mirena.
 I was put on an antibiotic and prescribed some lotion to help get it under control.